Skip to main content

 The boyhood Bears fan and Vikings quarterback continued, "That guy is one of the best, if not the best, head coach, in my opinion, in the National Football League.
 So any kind of compliment or belief like that, it means the world.
 And that just gave me all the confidence to go out there and just execute the plays."

-How did all this feel after a rookie season spoiled by a season-ending knee injury?
+How did all this feel after a rookie season spoiled by a meniscus tear in his right knee?

 "I think I'll feel that on the plane ride home," said McCarthy, taking into consideration that his last "competitive" football game (winning the national championship at Michigan) was 609 days ago.
 "It's been a while of just being in the training room, watching a lot of film, learning the playbook and trying to master that.
 But at the end of the day, it's such a blessing to be an NFL football player and play in this league, and I'm grateful that we get to go out there next week and play the Falcons on Sunday night."